cmg777/starter-academic-v501/content/project/rpy_solow_model/index.md

 url_video: ""
 ---

-**How do countries grow richer, and why do some grow faster than others?**
+## 📊 Growth Unlocked: The Augmented Solow Model Explained

-Let's dive into a computational exploration of economic growth using the **augmented Solow model**, an enhanced version of Solow's foundational 1956 model that includes insights from Mankiw, Romer, and Weil (1992).
-This model helps explain **why some countries grow richer than others** and whether poor countries are catching up to the wealthier ones.
+**How do countries grow richer, and why do some grow faster than others?** Today, we're diving into a computational exploration of economic growth using the **augmented Solow model**, an enhanced version of Solow's foundational 1956 model that includes insights from Mankiw, Romer, and Weil (1992).
+This model helps explain **why some countries grow richer than others** and whether poor countries are indeed catching up to the wealthier ones.
 Let's unpack the model, the equations, and what the data says.

 ### 🔍 The Classic Solow Model: A Quick Recap
 The **Solow model** is one of the cornerstones of economic growth theory.
 It explains how countries grow by focusing on three main ingredients: